microsoft/FluidFramework/BREAKING.md

 See [AgentScheduler-related deprecations](#AgentScheduler-related-deprecations) for more information on how to use `TaskSubscription` to migrate away from leadership election.

-### IContainerContext storage API return type changed
+### IContainerContext and Container storage API return type changed
-IContainerContext now will always have storage even in Detached mode, so its return type has changed and undefined is removed.
+IContainerContext and Container now will always have storage even in Detached mode, so its return type has changed and undefined is removed.

 ## 0.40 Breaking changes